 - Help with remaining eligible for SNAP by assisting with the recertification process

-As Outreach partners EHC and CAFCA help increase the quality of applications we get.
+As Outreach partners CAFCA help increase the quality of applications we get.
 This helps reduce time spent to process these applications.
 This effort helps both clients and our staff and improves satisfaction with the program.